 Self-awareness in parenting, allows you to parent confidently.
 You’ll have more faith in the natural and messy process of your child’s growth.
 Your self-awareness allows your children to grow, developing their crucial self-awareness.

 Self-Awareness in Romantic Relationships

 According to an article in The Huffington Post, “the number of American troops killed in Afghanistan and Iraq between 2001 and 2012 was 6,488.
 The number of American women who were murdered by current or ex male partners during that time was 11,766.
 That’s nearly double the number of casualties lost during war”.

 In the case of toxic relationships (and friendships), your self-awareness, (tied to your self-respect and confidence), will help you draw and enforce boundaries.
 You’ll know what you’re willing to accept at a healthy level, vs. what becomes heavy on your positive mindset.
-You’ll have the confidence to keep negative people at a distance, and feel empowered to cut them out completely if necessary.
+You’ll have the confidence to keep negative people at a distance and feel empowered to cut them out entirely if necessary.

 Ways to Increase Your Self-Awareness

-Because your self-awareness is constantly influenced, it’s a necessity to have ways to deliberately to drown out the noise, and turn your focus inward.
+Because your self-awareness is ever-evolving, it’s a necessity to drown out the noise and turn your focus inward deliberately.
 The following are my favorite two methods to focus on, to increase self-awareness.

 Dig Into Your Past

-One of the most seductive, and unfortunate pieces of advice gurus offer, is to leaving your past behind you.
-After hitting a brief stride in your fulfillment, you take a nasty tumble, (over an object that seems to have come out of nowhere).
+One of the most seductive and unfortunate pieces of advice gurus offer is to leave your past behind you.
+After hitting a short stride in your fulfillment, you take a nasty tumble, (over an object that seems to have come out of nowhere).
 This is how your past behaves when you don’t deal with it.
 I call it the Michael Myers curse.
 Just when you think the dust from your past has settled, it creeps up like a horror movie villain.
 You’re never able to outrun it, which is why you must face it directly.

 These connect the dot “Ahaa” moments, sure as hell don’t come from ditching decades worth of experiences.
-It comes from rolling up your sleeves, and digging up your past, to form new perceptions and perspectives.
+It comes from rolling up your sleeves and reflecting on your past, forming new perceptions and perspectives.